ankitects/anki-manual/src/deck-options.md

   material frequently is demotivating.

 For these reasons, we suggest you be conservative when adjusting this number, and recommend you keep it between 0.85 and 0.95.
+The lower bound is 0.7, the upper bound is 0.97 in Anki 23.10 and 0.99 in Anki 23.10.1 and newer.

 **SM-2 retention**